vedereRohit/OnlineTestapp/README.md

  CSS3

  Servlets were not used because we couldnt get them to work properly.
 So we used jsp instead.
- Used JQuery where ever possible because its as many usefull builtins.
+ Used JQuery where ever possible because it has many usefull builtins.